leibowitz/cacheweb/README.md

 cacheweb
 ========

-Using a nodejs app as http caching
+nodejs app serving as http cache layer with a redis backend

+Can be used to cache GET and HEAD requests